 If you need to have your child’s feet evaluated, you came to the right place!

-In order t have your child’s feet evaluated and determine what type of shoes and/or orthotics your child needs, I would have to take a look at a couple of pictures of your child’s feet.
+To have your child’s feet evaluated and determine what type of shoes and/or orthotics your child needs, I would have to take a look at 3 pictures of your child’s feet.
 The more pictures that you send me, the better.
-However, there are 2 main pictures that will help us get this process started to determine whether your chid has flat feet, overpronation, rolled ankles, or any other type of foot condition.
+However, there are 3 main pictures that will help us get this process started to determine whether your child has flat feet, overpronation, rolled ankles, or any other type of foot condition.

-The first picture should be taken from behind and the child should be standing on a flat surface (not carpet).
+1️⃣ The first image should be taken from behind and the child should be standing on a flat surface (not carpet).
 This is an example of how the image should look like:

-The second picture should be of your child’s feet wearing his/her current shoes, and this is an example of how the picture should look like:
+2️⃣ The second picture will help me determine whether your child is flat-footed or not, and this is an example of how the picture should look like:

 This is a good starting point and will help me determine what type of shoes and/or orthotics your child needs to wear.
 However, if you can send me videos of your child’s feet walking barefoot on a flat surface that would help me determine the degree of pronation/overpronation that your child might have.

-The video should show your child walking barefoot a flat surface and here is an example of how your child’s video should look like:
+Watching your child walk will help me further determine whether your child is dealing with overpronation, toe walking, knocked knees.
+The video should show your child walking barefoot on a flat surface and here is an example of how your child’s video should look like:

 I have helped hundreds of families from all over the world find the correct pair of shoes and orthotics to help treat and prevent their child’s foot conditions, and I can help your family too.